MSc Skin Ageing and Aesthetic Medicine / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- This course is aimed at qualified medical and dental practitioners who want to gain a deep undestanding of the evidence base about cosmetic medicine.
+- This course is aimed at qualified medical and dental practitioners who want to gain a deep understanding of the evidence base of cosmetic medicine.

 - Learn from leading experts in aesthetic research, regulation and clinical practice.

 - Complement online theoretical learning with practical-laboratory workshops and hands-on clinical sessions with patient volunteers.